klaytn/kips/KIPs/kip-fungible_token.md

 ## Motivation
 <!--The motivation is critical for KIPs that want to change the Klaytn protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the KIP solves.
 KIP submissions without sufficient motivation may be rejected outright.-->
-A standard interface allows any tokens on Klaytn to be re-used by other applications: from wallets to decentralized exchanges.
+A standard interface allows any token on Klaytn to be re-used by other applications: from wallets to decentralized exchanges.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Klaytn platforms (klaytn). -->